cwel-team/cwel/FED-README.md

 4. Open up project in Visual Studio, right-click the solution (e.g. `Cwo.Corporate.Web`) and select `Manage NuGet Packages...`
 5. Click `Updates` and update the package
 6. Rebuild solution
+7. Commit and push changes to reflect version bump

 All front-end cwomponent files are found in `Cwomponents/{type}/{name}` directory.
 JavaScript is in a `.es` file, and CSS is in a `.scss` file.